Wednesday, 11 July 2007

 We were the only customers at the restaurant that night.
 It was a pleasure to be in such fresh, clean surroundings and we dined splendidly on steak and lamb respectively.

-The bald, bespectacled owner chatted with us as we ate, and we found out that the owner of the camping ground (not the old fellow we had seen) was trying to sell it, and had a second business transporting the baggage of the pilgrims between towns.
+The bald, bespectacled owner chatted with us as we ate, and we found out that the owner of the camping ground (not the old fellow we had seen) was trying to sell it, as he had a better business transporting the baggage of the pilgrims between towns.

 He had a couple of drivers living in the wreckage of the camping ground, but it had been removed from the official lists, such as “Miam-miam-do-do” (pilgrim’s accommodation guide), in favour of our host’s establishment.